 The Eastern Bluebird is a cherished sight for birdwatchers across its range in Ontario.
 It held a special place in the folklore of our early settlers who welcomed it as a true harbinger of spring.
 Its colourful appearance and distinctive calls make it easily recognizable.
 The Eastern Bluebird breeds throughout the province except in the Hudson Bay lowlands.
 It is found in a variety of habitats from apple orchards to boreal forest, and will nest in almost any area with short vegatation as long as suitable nest cavities are available.

 In Southern Ontario most bluebirds migrate west along the north shores of Lake Ontario and Lake Erie until they cross over into Michigan.
 On Oct 27, 1991, 825 Eastern Bluebirds were recorded as they migrated past Holiday Beach near Windsor.
-In northern Ontario bluebirds migrate west along the north shore of lake superior untill they reach Minnissota.
+In Northern Ontario bluebirds migrate west along the north shore of Lake Superior until they reach Minnesota.
 In the fall of 2001 Thunder Cape Bird Observatory recorded 740 bluebirds during migration.
 Since 1985 more and more bluebirds have been overwintering in Ontario mostly in Carolinian areas inland from lakes Ontario and Erie.
 During the 2002 Christmas Bird Counts in Ontario 779 Eastern Bluebirds were recorded.
 With global warming this trend should continue.

 The relative abundance map shows a fairly even distribution throughout most of Southern Ontario with a general decrease northward with the lowest numbers in the southern and northern shield areas.
-Areas of higher density in northern ontario are closely associated with pockets of agrculture adjacent to urban centers such as Cochrane, Sault Saint Marie, Thunder Bay and Rainy River.
+Areas of higher density in Northern Ontario are closely associated with pockets of agriculture adjacent to urban centres such as Cochrane, Sault Saint Marie, Thunder Bay and Rainy River.
 This distribution generally reflects a scarcity of suitable habitat although bluebirds nesting in timber clear cuts and forest fire burn areas could be missed because of a lack of atlas coverage.
 Suitable habitat exists in many areas of Ontario but a lack of suitable nest cavities may prevent it from occupying these areas.

 Point counts revealed that abundance was greatest south of the shield in the Simcoe Rideau and Carolinian areas.
 Higher densities are almost always correlated with areas that have well managed predator proof nest box trails.
 An estimate of 2-10 pairs per square with breeding evidence in 1237 squares would represent a range of 2474 to 12370 pairs of Eastern Bluebirds in Ontario at the end of the breeding season in 2005.
 Highly volatile weather attributed to global warming will result in a fluctuating bluebird population in the future.